LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-009-baby-t-portra-ep-smde15/index.md

 description: >-
   You may recognise household name Brianna Price AKA B.Traits for her contribution to the bass house and breakbeat scene over the last 10 years.
-  &lsquo;Portra&rsquo; couldn&rsquo;t be any more dissimilar to her 2011 single &lsquo;Fever&rsquo;, which paid homage to the up-lifting piano house tracks of the 90s.
-Albeit, &lsquo;Fever&rsquo; was indeed a wicked track, but [...]Read More...
+  ‘Portra’ couldn’t be any more dissimilar to her 2011 single ‘Fever’, which paid homage to the up-lifting piano house tracks of the 90s.
+Albeit, ‘Fever’ was indeed a wicked track, but [...]Read More...
 published: true
 tags: feature
 featured: false